What is Kali Yuga? The Four Hindu Epochs Explained

 When we are in a chaos cycle, old patterns are shaken up and it is an opportunity for creative people to manifest a new vision for the world.

-Why the Dates Are So Different In Various Systems
+Why the Dates of The Yugas Are So Different In Various Systems

 In the classical Purāṇic system, which is the one most often quoted in texts like the Vishnu Purāṇa or Mahābhārata, the four yugas together span 4.32 million years.
 Kali Yuga alone is said to last 432,000 years and is anchored to a historical-mythic moment: the departure of Lord Krishna in 3102 BCE.
 According to this reckoning, we are only about 5,000 years into Kali Yuga, with hundreds of thousands of years still to go.